nihilok/blog/_posts/2024-01-28-what-ive-learnt.md

 ```

 I'm not sure when the idea of objects solidified itself in my head, but it was definitely something that I learnt about gradually, finally nailing all the pieces together when I read _Mastering Object-Oriented Python_ (Steven F Lott) a couple of years after the above example project was first cobbled together.

+A big part of this was understanding the lifecycle of an object, and when different "dunder" methods are called, such as `__init__`, but also `__new__`, `__set_attr__`, `__set_attribute__` etc. and what they do, and how/why to override them in certain specific cases.
+Another fundamental thing I learnt about in this regard is Python's MRO, or Method Resolution Order, and how important this is when using mixins and multiple inheritance.